 Click Here for tab for Let Her Go

-Let her go was released in 2012 as the second single of Passenger’s full-length album, All The Little Lights.
-And although it wasn’t a massive single from the get-go, it did eventually explode in popularity, and skyrocketed in sales over the following years going 6x platinum in the US and Denmark.
+Let Her Go was released in 2012 as the second single of Passenger’s full-length album, All The Little Lights.
+And although it wasn’t a massive single from the get-go, it did eventually explode in popularity, skyrocketing in sales over the following years and going 6x platinum in the US and Denmark.

-With its catchy chorus hook that is both infectious and compelling for the listener, making you want to sing along with it.
-It’s the perfect song to play in a bar as the audience cannot help but join in.
+It features a catchy chorus hook that is both infectious and compelling, making you want to sing along.
+It’s the perfect song to play in a bar, as the audience cannot help but join in.
 The song is primarily played with fingerpicking, which can be difficult to sing over, so on the provided video lesson there is an alternative version played with strummed chords that’s much easier to play and sing to at the same time.

 More Than Words – Extreme